SQream/sqream_docs/reference/sql/sql_functions/scalar_functions/string/concat_function.rst

 **************************

 Concatenates one or more strings, or concatenates one or more binary values.
-The || operator provides alternative syntax for CONCAT and requires at least two arguments.
+The :ref:`concat` operator provides alternative syntax for CONCAT and requires at least two arguments.

 Syntax
 ==========